lextrack/MiniScreenRecorder/README.md

 <h2 align="center">Introduction</h2>
 <p align="left">
 It's a simple web application to record your screen.
 The best part about it is that you can use it as a web application from <a href="https://lextrack.github.io/MiniScreenRecorder/" target="_blank">HERE</a>.
+To record the system audio I recommend to use Edge, Chrome or Opera.
 </p>

 <h2 align="center">Advices</h2>